douglasryanadams/gitgrade/README.md

 - [ ] Avg time to merge PRs
 - [ ] Size (files and lines of code) for primary language in repo

+Bugs

+- [ ] Any invalid URL results in a 500

 ----

+# On Release

+Update:

+- pyproject.toml
+- gitgrade/templates/gitgrade/base.html
+- aws/gitgrade-carrot.json

 # Misc.
 Notes